Uses

 Primary Desktop Setup

-For those curious, the hostname is woods, after the Bon Iver song.
+For those curious, the hostname is snowcone, after the deadmau5 song.

 Laptops